A Beginner's Guide to Buying a Line Trimmer

 - Starters - Certain models come with a push-button start so you don't have to pull a cord multiple times until it fires up.

 - Anti-vibration - Reducing vibration will reduce user fatigue that can be felt from the engine vibrating down the handle.

 - Lightweight build - Aluminum handles deliver serious durability while remaining lightweight.
 This feature helps you maneuver the cutting head through tough areas.

-- Straight - Trimming beneath bushes, in between flowers and around other obstacles is simpler with a straight shaft trimmer.
-This option is more accurate with movements and heavier that a curved construction.
+- Straight - Great for trimming beneath bushes, in between flowers and around other obstacles.
+This option is more accurate with movements and heavier than a curved construction.

 - Curved - Open area trimming is simple with a curved shaft trimmer.
-If you're using the line trimmer to clear a space free of obstacles, you'll enjoy the lightweight design of this shaft.
+If you're using the line trimmer to clear a space free of obstacles, you'll enjoy the lightweight design.